c1t2n6/webchatmm/memory-bank/progress.md

 # Progress: WebChat Development Status

-## Project Status: ✅ READY FOR DEPLOYMENT
+## Project Status: ✅ DEPLOYED TO PRODUCTION

-The WebChat Node.js application is complete and ready for production deployment on Render.com.
+The WebChat Node.js application has been successfully deployed to Render.com and is now live at https://webchat-nodejs-draft.onrender.com.
+Critical production issues have been identified and fixed.

 ## What Works ✅